 Applicants should have the desire to work with young people in engaging programmes of social education.
-All applicants will be required to attend a short interview.
+You will need to attend an interview with the course tutor.
 The programme also requires students to comply with all college policies including Equality and Diversity and put into practice Equality of Opportunity.

 Employment/voluntary placement is requirements in a youth work setting for this course.
-Learners must have been DBS checked (and found satisfactory) before undertaking the programme.
+Students must have been DBS checked (and found satisfactory) before undertaking the programme.

 What will I study?

 Learners must achieve at least 37 credits to gain the qualification.
 To do this they must achieve all units from Mandatory Group A and at least 13 credits from Optional Group B.

 - Theory of Youth Work